 Design for distribution.

 It’s crucial to design your flyer for the medium and printing method you will be using.
 Often, budget and speed requirements dictate flyers are printed on digital presses or even your office laser printer.
 Keep in mind that these printers have limitations that don’t exist with high-end printers.
 Make your designs fit within the restrictions of the printer you will use.
 Many digital printers can’t print to bleed — where printing happens right up to the edge of the page — but instead require margins around the outside edges of the paper.
 If you are creating your project in InDesign CC, you can set up a print bleed from the start.
-Inkjet printers also have limitations and usually don’t print large blocks of color well, and can create streaks in your design.
+Inkjet printers also have limitations and usually don’t print large blocks of colour well, and can create streaks in your design.
 And regardless of the printer you’ll be using, be sure to generate a high quality pdf to get the best quality print.

 If your flyer will be distributed digitally, aim to include it in the body of an email instead of attaching it as a separate file that needs to be opened.
 And be sure to test what it looks like on a few different phones or tablet devices.

 Search for inspiration.